Litecoin is not only the silver to Bitcoin’s golden status, it is a major altcoins and the 20th largest digital asset by market capitalization.

 ❌ Question Marks around Leadership

 In December 2017, founder Charlie Lee sold his holdings in Litecoin.
-He attributed his actions to conflict of interest.
+He attributed his actions to a conflict of interest.
 At the time, this raised questions as to the legitimacy and authenticity of the cryptocurrency if its creator had decided to let it go.

 Coincidence as it may seem, he sold his holdings around the time LTC recorded its all-time high.
 Since that time, LTC has failed to get close to such highs.
 Bitcoin, Ethereum, Binance Coin and tradable tokens such as Compound, Maker and Yearn Finance have all recorded new all-time highs.